guidosalustri/guidosalustri.github.io/_pages/essom.md

 From playing Essom I learn that somehow Sils identity was being stripped two times in the game: when they were hidden, of course, but also when they were found.
 A Tsoa needs to be forced into a hole for a Sil to be revealed, just as how an identity needs to be broken for another one to emerge.
 This evokes the complexity of the situation all these families lived in.

-<iframe src="https://drive.google.com/file/d/1grMPTFva3qjMSKzPUWEm8MeUwoDNK63h/preview" width="640" height="720" style="border:3px solid grey;" allow="autoplay"></iframe>
+<iframe src="https://drive.google.com/file/d/1grMPTFva3qjMSKzPUWEm8MeUwoDNK63h/preview" width="640" height="720" style="border:3px solid grey;" allow="autoplay" style="margin:20px 0 30px 0;"></iframe>

 I am particularly interested in how we can put meaning even to abstract figures and mechanics in games.
 And how such activities might serve to bridge our understanding of topics that otherwise could be overwhelming to explore.